University of FloridaSolutions for Your Life

 Swarms

 Honey bee colonies do not reproduce only in numbers of bees per colony, but also in numbers of colonies.
-Bee reproduction on the colony level is called swarming.
-Most people use the term “swarming” to refer to dangerous bee activity or just bees flying around, but this is not accurate.
+Bee reproduction on the colony level is called swarming (https://edis.ifas.ufl.edu/in970).
+Most people use the term "swarming" to refer to dangerous bee activity or just bees flying around, but this is not accurate.
 A swarm is a large number of bees concentrated in a specific area or splitting from its previous colony to that holding area.
 The process begins when a bee colony begins to rear new queens.
-Before the new queens emerge, the old queen in the colony will leave the hive with about 60% of the adult bee population.
-The original colony will remain, rear a new queen, and continue as a functioning colony.
-The act of the bees leaving the hive is referred to as swarming.
+Before the new queens emerge, the old queen in the colony will leave the nest site with about 30–70% of the adult bee population.
+The original colony will remain at the nest site, rear a new queen, and continue as a functioning colony.
+The process whereby a group of bees splits from its original colony, leaves the nest sites, and searches for/moves into a new nest site is called swarming.

-Upon leaving the colony, the queen will settle on a nearby structure (often a tree branch, the side of a house, etc.).
-At this time, the bees that left the colony with her (which are circling in the air looking for the queen), land on/around the queen, thus forming a cluster of bees.
+Upon leaving the colony, the queen will settle on a nearby structure, often a tree branch, the side of a house, a fence post, etc. At this time, the bees that left the colony with her (which are circling in the air looking for the queen), land on/around the queen, thus forming a cluster of bees.
 This cluster can range from the size of an orange to the size of a 5 gallon bucket.
 The swarm cluster is a type of holding pattern for the bees.
-At this point, scout bees will leave the cluster in search of a new cavity in which to build a home.
-Once the scout bees locate a new home, they will leave the structure and move en masse to their new home.
-Bees can remain clustered from a few minutes to many days.
-As such, PCOs may receive phone calls from concerned homeowners about a “bee cluster the side of a basketball” that is no longer there once the PCO arrives on location.
-The reason for this is simple: the swarm finally found a place to build a nest and they have moved to occupy it.
+While the colony is in the swarm cluster, scout bees will leave the cluster in search of a new cavity in which to build a home.
+Once the scout bees locate a new home, they will leave the structure and move to their new home.
+Bees can remain clustered from a few minutes to many days, depending on the length of time it takes them to find a suitable nest.
+As such, PCOs may receive phone calls from concerned homeowners about a swarm that is no longer there once the PCO arrives on location.
+The reason for this is simple: the swarm finally found a site to build a nest and they have moved to occupy it.

 A swarm of bees can be found almost anywhere (the side of a wall, a tree branch, a light post, etc.); swarms are usually described as a ball or clump of bees.
-Swarms that have settled on an object (wall, palm frond, bicycle seat, etc.) should be removed before they move to a more suitable location, or before they start building comb and exhibiting defensive behavior.
-They are easiest to remove at this point.
-In most cases, swarming bees are remarkably docile.
-They have no nest to protect.
+Swarms that have settled on an object (wall, palm frond, bicycle seat, etc.) should be removed before they move to their permanent nest site, or before they start building comb and exhibiting defensive behavior.
+They are easiest to remove during the swarm stage.
+In most cases, swarming bees are remarkably docile because they have no nest to protect.

 Credit: Willie the Bee Man, Inc.